valamidev/evm-supernode/README.md

 # EVM-Supernode

-Single Supernode for all EVM chain

-### Under development! ** DO NOT USE IN PRODUCTION **

-### Abstract:

-Supernode allow to access to all EVM chain with one node.
+Single Supernode for all EVM chain, Supernode allow to access to all EVM chain with one node.
 It's a proxy between client and EVM chain nodes.
 Writen in NodeJS and Typescript require Node v16 or higher.

+### Under development! ** DO NOT USE IN PRODUCTION **

 ### Features: